 On the military side of things, the book is a study in the failure of the unity of command.
 The riot evolved slowly and sporadically.
 Information was spotty, and communication between the Captain, the XO (LCDR Benjamin Cloud pictured above) and the officer of the Marine detachment, was non-existent during the crux of the violence.
 So naturally, rumors flew and panic mounted.
 Officers were missing or not at their appropriate stations.
 Orders were given and countermanded over the 1MC.
 No plan had been created for this contingency, so none was implemented.
 Chaos and confusion reigned aboard the Kitty Hawk.
 During the heat of the riot, some African-American crewmen voiced their intent to take over the Kitty Hawk and sail it to San Diego.

 Mutiny you say?
 Definitely not, says the Navy.
 Since they were unsuccessful I think this only qualifies as an "attempted mutiny".
 Still- the Navy downplayed and buried the incident- as did the other services.
 "Chickens coming home to roost" after a couple hundred years of slavery, segregation and racist violence perpetrated against African-Americans?
-You can make up your own mind about that.
+Most likely.

 There's a lot more I'd like to say about "Troubled Water".
 Robert McNamara's Project 100,000 was also a factor in the Kitty Hawk riots, but time does not permit to muse on this anymore tonight.
 If you were in the military around this time, or have any reminiscences about racial incidents during the Vietnam War-era, please leave them in the comments.